prescription

 This is a guest post by Patricia Rosen.

 Our children are dying.
 Lives are left shattered.
-Doctors continue to write prescriptions for drugs like Oxycontin, which is the same as heroin.
+Doctors continue to write prescriptions for drugs like OxyContin, which is the same as heroin.

 Deaths from prescription drug overdose have been called the ” silent epidemic” for years.

-Now with one American dying every 17 minutes from an accidental prescription overdose, it is being described as ” the biggest man-made epidemic in the United States.
+Now, with one American dying every 17 minutes from an accidental prescription overdose, it is being described as ” the biggest man-made epidemic in the United States.
 More people are dying from drug overdoses than from any other cause of injury death, including traffic accidents, falls, or guns.

-Did you know that the manufacture of Oxycontin (Purdue Pharma) generated $3.1 BILLION in revenue in 2010?
+Did you know that the manufacture of OxyContin (Purdue Pharma) generated $3.1 BILLION in revenue in 2010?
 Yes, BILLION.
 Scary, isn’t it?

 My son Steven was one of these statistics.
-He grew up in a loving home with two brothers, parents that loved him, and more love than anyone could ask for.
+He grew up in a loving home with two brothers, parents who loved him, and more love than anyone could ask for.
 He was well-behaved and extremely respectful.

 My son made a life-changing decision when he took an Oxycontin.
 I am sure, had he known the devastating effects this drug would have on him, he would never have tried it.
-The fact that it came from a doctor, and was prescribed, in his mind made it ok.
+The fact that it came from a doctor and was prescribed, in his mind, made it ok.

 I lost an angel.